uC137/spotware/spotware-talent/server/README.md

 To use api you need to have a user name to generate token.
 ---

-Demo user name is :
+Demo user name is which has ADMIN and OWNER role:

 ```json
     {